Live-streamed remote 30 to 180 minute recording sessions.

-TLDR: to record your music, for which you provide detailed materials, or guidelines (for improvising). (more on what files to provide for a session HERE)
+TLDR: to record your music, or covers, or engineering them, when you provide detailed materials, or guidelines (for improvising).
+More on what files to provide for a session HERE.

 Further clarification about different kinds of services, using the same instrument as example:

-- If you have a song, and you wish a trumpet player to solo in a section, that's improvising, and it's possible on subscription based recording sessions.
+- If you have a song, and you wish a trumpet player to solo in a section, that's improvising, and it's possible on membership based recording sessions.

-- If you have a song, and you want the trumpet player to create trumpet stacks to go along with sax and trombone, that's arranging, and it's not possible on subscription based recording sessions.
-Arranging is available as add-ons to your subscription.
+- If you have a song, and you want the trumpet player to create trumpet stacks to go along with sax and trombone, that's arranging, and it's not possible on membership based recording sessions.
+Arranging is available as add-ons to your membership.